-Sexuality and Ethics
+Sexuality and Singleness

 In this episode, Drs.
 Darrell Bock, Gary Barnes, and Doug Rosenau discuss sexuality and singleness, focusing on how single people can develop a more biblical perspective on sexuality.

 - Rosenau and Barnes’ work in this area

 - Inside out ethics

 Darrell Bock: Welcome to the table where we discuss issues of God and culture.
 I'm Darrell Bock, Executive Director for Cultural Engagement at The Hendricks Center at Dallas Theological Seminary.
 And our topic today is sexuality and singleness, particularly adolescent sexuality and issues tied to that.
 And I have two wonderful guests with me today, Doug Rosenau, who is an adjunct professor at Dallas Theological Seminary, and is the co-founder of Sexual Wholeness, and is a licensed psychologist.
 Doug, welcome to the table.